Attorneys Say 2 Federal Prisoners Facing Execution Have COVID-19 and Should be Spared

 The Bureau of Prisons confirmed to TIME that “a number of inmates have tested positive for COVID-19” in recent weeks at the federal prison in Terre Haute, Indiana, and said many “are asymptomatic or exhibiting mild symptoms.”
 But attorneys for Johnson and Higgs say the spread of the coronavirus at the facility, including an outbreak among members of an execution team in November, underscores the danger of permitting executions that require close contact and can involve hundreds of people.

-“Not surprisingly, given the growing outbreak on federal death row, Corey Johnson also has now tested positive for COVID-19,” his attorneys, Don Salzman and Rob Tabak, said in a statement Friday, after Higgs’ lawyers learned of Higgs’ diagnosis.
+“Not surprisingly, given the growing outbreak on federal death row, Corey Johnson also has now tested positive for COVID-19,” attorneys for Johnson, Donald Salzman and Ronald Tabak, said in a statement Friday, a day after Higgs’s lawyers learned of his diagnosis.
 “Mr. Johnson’s diagnosis will substantially interfere with his attorneys’ ability to have meaningful contact with him during these critical days before his scheduled execution, and the widespread outbreak on the federal death row only confirms the reckless disregard for the lives and safety of staff, prisoners, and attorneys alike.
 If the government will not withdraw the execution date, we will ask the courts to intervene.”

 The Trump administration has executed 10 people by lethal injection since July, the most federal executions in a single year since 1896.
 Advocates have argued for months that such executions are COVID-19 super spreader events; they typically involve hundreds of people—including the defendant’s family, the victim’s family, religious figures, the execution team and the media—traveling to the federal prison in Terre Haute, witnessing the execution and heading home.